MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 | GPT-5 chat                           |      -      |      -         | -              | (Preview)      |  -             | -              | -             |  -             | -              | -              | -              |  -             |  -             | -              |  -             |  -                 |  -           | Preview        |
 | GPT-5 reasoning                      |  -          |  -             |   -            | (Preview)      |  -             |   -            |  -            |  -             |  -             | -              |  -             |   -            |  -             |  -             |  -             | -                  | -            | Preview        |

+> [!IMPORTANT]
+> By November 31, 2025:
+> - The o3 model will be migrated to the GPT‑5 reasoning model, which will become generally available.
+If you have prompts currently using the o3 model, the migration will be automatic, but we strongly recommend testing your prompts with the GPT‑5 reasoning model as soon as possible.
+> - The GPT‑5 chat model will also move to a more stable version and become generally available.

 ### Custom models

 | Feature                                            | Asia | Australia | Canada | Europe | France | Germany | India | Japan | Korea       | Norway | Singapore | South Africa | South America | Sweden | Switzerland | United Arab Emirates | United Kingdom | United States |